Editor's note: This story was first published Nov. 28, 2018. We're bringing it back today in observation of National Escape Day!

 WASHINGTON (CIRCA) — This summer, Circa went on assignment to Wyoming.
-Wyoming is the 10th largest state by land mass, but the second smallest in terms of population.
+It's the 10th largest state by land mass, but the second smallest in terms of population.
 The only state with fewer people is Alaska.

 FIRST STOP: LARAMIE